 top of page

-When going through my own studies I had a number of different teachers.
-I observed different methods of teaching and approaches to learning, and after teaching in both mainstream and SEN schools myself, I crafted my own comprehensive way of teaching drums that is relaxed and easy for students.
+Having taught in both mainstream and SEN schools ourselves, here at Hampshire Drum School we have crafted our own comprehensive way of teaching instrumental lessons that is relaxed and easy for students.
 It all has to be about fun and inspiration.
 If you don't have either of those, the learning is impossible!

 Sam playing drums at a festival in Hampshire

-I've played the drums for nineteen years and have taught for eight of those.
+I am a professional musician, who's played drums and percussion for over two decades.
 I've taught both privately and in schools (independent, mainstream and SEN), which has given me a breadth of experience across the many challenges that learners both young and old face.

 DSC00307_edited.jpg